Fazendaaa/TypeR/README.md

 ## TODO

 - Right now?
 Everything, nothing is current working
+- Tooling for TypeR:
   - Create a linter for the language so that more flexible patterns are placed and directed to the community to configure them in the way they think best
+  - Create a testing package
+  - Adding a support to [VS Code](https://code.visualstudio.com/)
+  - **MAYBE** a docs package -- [ROxygen](https://klutometis.github.io/roxygen/) is too good to be ignored, that's why this idea is not really a priority
   - Create code analyzer to perform duplicity analysis and other things just as [codeclimate](https://codeclimate.com/) already performs
   - Write another packet to transpile the TypeR code into [Julia](https://julialang.org/) code
 - Help out [Romain](https://community.rstudio.com/t/running-go-code-from-r/2340/3) write a Go to R integration package or even allow such integration into TypeR itself
 - Much more

+### Note

+It may take years and years for this project to be ready, but I intend to document each step and then release a series of books or blog posts in an easy and accessible way describing the process of implementing everything from the motive of language creation to the its outcome.
+This is rather a big project and the idea is that it brings good and great changes.

 ## Author